vutranquangminh/dsa-everyday/two_pointers/medium/container-with-most-water/container-with-most-water-problem.md

 # 🧮 Container With Most Water - Medium

-This is the description of the **"Container With Most Water"** problem, where the goal is to find two lines that together with the x-axis form a container, such that the container holds the most water.

 ---